ibm-cloud-docs/workload-protection/manage-linux-agent.md

 To see the latest {{site.data.keyword.sysdigsecure_short}} agent logs, go to the directory `/opt/draios/logs` and check the log file `draios.log`.

+If you want to see logs for the vulnerability scanning, grep by `host-scanner`.
+To look for Posture information, grep by `kspm-analyzer`.

 To look for errors, you can run the following command:

 ```sh